ramiroencinas/perl6-FileSystem-Capacity/README.md

 Provides filesystem capacity info from the operating system utils and tools.

-Currently implements Linux filesystem info provided by df command.
+Currently implements GNU/Linux filesystem info provided by df command from coreutils.

 ## Example Usage ##
     use v6;